daniel-xyz/go-chain/README.md

 #### Known issues

-For the purpose of this project, it doesn't implement a project structure pattern, like [package oriented design](https://www.ardanlabs.com/blog/2017/02/package-oriented-design.html) yet.
+- For the purpose of this project, I didn't implement a project structure pattern, like [package oriented design](https://www.ardanlabs.com/blog/2017/02/package-oriented-design.html).
 The packages are not designed to be used outside of this project.

-Such considerations might follow at a later time.
+* It's not considered good practice to pack all types in a common `/types` folder, but it was my first attempt in order to avoid dependency cycles.

 #### Start client

 Run `make run`

+Currently it just runs as a simulation and therefore resets the state with every new run.

 It will log the output to stdout, so you'll be seeing what is going on in your console.
-Errors will be written into the errors.log and the current state of the blockchain persisted in state.json.
-Currently it just runs as a simulation and therefore resets the state with every new run.
+Errors will be written into the `errors.log` and the current state of the blockchain persisted in `state.json`.
+Both files are generated in the root folder.

 #### Make API requests